Stonek79/xsolla-backend-test-task/README.md

 Open your console and enter the commands:

-$ user@name: git clone https://github.com/Stonek79/xsolla-backend-test-task
+*$ user@name: git clone https://github.com/Stonek79/xsolla-backend-test-task*

 Then find and go to the folder ../xsolla-backend-test-task/ on your machine and launch installation:

 for server:

-$ user@name/folder/xsolla-backend-test-task: npm install
+*$ user@name/folder/xsolla-backend-test-task: npm install*

 for client:

 up to 'client' folder using 'cd client' command ant then install client side

-$ user@name/folder/xsolla-backend-test-task/client: npm install
+*$ user@name/folder/xsolla-backend-test-task/client: npm install*

 After installation you can use the development mode and modify the application to your needs:

-$ user@name/folder/xsolla-backend-test-task/client: npm run dev
+*$ user@name/folder/xsolla-backend-test-task/client: npm run dev*

 The login page will automatically open and you can test application

+* If you want to use your own MongoDB database you can include it in the json file of the 'config' directory